 After a few weeks of daily flights around the loft, training begins!
-This is done by putting them in a basket, taking them out a mile from the loft, and releasing them.
+We do this by putting them in a basket, taking them out a mile from the loft, and releasing them.
 They will usually circle around and then make their way back to their loft.
 To encourage them to fly home promptly, we make sure to have food waiting for them when they get back!
 This and other training techniques will form good habits in the doves that will later be essential for their safety, as they navigate the miles back to the safe haven of their loft.

 Road training the doves looks something like this: After being released from the same point three times at one mile, the distance is then increased to five miles, but still in the same direction.
 It’s at this point that their navigational abilities, still scientifically unexplainable, begin to show as they find their way home from an area outside their usual whereabouts.
-The five mile distance is then repeated, as with the one mile.
+As with the one mile, we repeat the five-mile distance.
 Eventually, the process repeats itself for fifteen, twenty, twenty-five, and all the way up to one hundred miles in some cases.
 Ideally, this is done in every direction that the doves are to be released.
 Although there are cases of birds coming back without having been trained in a certain direction, it usually takes them longer to return.

 The White Dove Release

-When it comes time to actually release the doves, there are two options: either by hand, or from a basket.
-While the hand release is recommended because of the extra special touch that it adds, releasing from a heart-shaped basket or chapel-shaped cage is no less desirable, and is a good option for people not comfortable with holding live birds.
+When it comes time to actually release the doves, there are two options: either by hand or from a basket.
+While we recommend the hand release because of the extra special touch that it adds, releasing from a heart-shaped basket or chapel-shaped cage is no less desirable, and is a good option for people not comfortable with holding live birds.

-For a hand release to be effective, the birds must be held in a special way to show as much of the bird as possible.
-One way to accomplish this by positioning the tail between the thumb and index finger and the legs between the middle and and ring fingers.
+For a hand release to be effective, you should in a special way to show as much of the bird as possible.
+One way to accomplish this by positioning the tail between the thumb and index finger and the legs between the middle and ring fingers.
 The other hand supports the dove from the bottom.
 This position is most comfortable for the bird, while at the same time allowing for a good bit of the bird to be visible so that good shots can be obtained by the photographers and/or videographers.

 Another possibility is to hold the dove as it were a bouquet of flowers with one hand grasping the tail and legs and the other supporting the bird’s body.
 Holding the bird by the sides can appear intuitive, but that will make it think it can free itself by wiggling a bit harder, often resulting in a premature release.